beran-ztk/misa/README.md

 MISA models all work and knowledge as Items with explicit lifecycles, states, and dependencies.
 Items can represent tasks, topics, decisions, sessions, or any other unit of work or thought.

-A central calendar acts as an orchestration layer rather than a simple scheduler.
-It coordinates when and how Items progress, interact, or trigger follow-up actions.
+The scheduler functions as an orchestration layer, not merely a notification mechanism, coordinating timing, state transitions, and follow-up actions across items.

 ## Direction